skip to main content

 • An open-ended agreement: A debt agreement made in writing on an account with a revolving balance.
 Credit cards are open-ended agreements.

-In general, the statute of limitations on debt collection starts from the last payment you make.
-It’s important to note, however, that just because the statute of limitations expires, that doesn’t mean the debt no longer exists.
-It’s still there, and it’s still your responsibility.
+In some states, the statute of limitations on debt collection starts from the last payment you make.
+It’s important to note, however, that just because the statute of limitations expires, that doesn’t necessarily mean the debt no longer exists.
+In many states, debt collectors may still attempt to collect debts after the expiration of the state’s statute of limitations, so long as they do not violate the law in doing so.
+If you have any questions about the law, consider consulting with a qualified attorney.

 Dealing with medical debt